- Enhancement of the Market Square in collaboration with the Old Enfield Charitable Trust and St Andrew’s Church

 How will the proposed plan affect journey times through Enfield Town?

-The journey time results assume a 10-15% reduction in motor traffic compared to 2019 traffic levels during the peak hours.
+The journey time results presented in transport technical information (found in the document library on the right hand side of the project page) slides assume a 7-13% reduction in motor traffic compared to 2019 traffic levels during the peak hours.

 It is anticipated that this traffic reduction will be generated as a result on the following, that has been seen on similar schemes of this nature across London: